The impact of a massive Sagittarius dSph on GD-1-like streams: Fitting the GD-1 stream

 \subsection{Likelihood optimization}

 To find high-likelihood models of the stream for each value of $\delta$, we maximize the log-likelihood function over the 5 phase space coordinates of the progenitor (all except $\phi_1$).
 We use the \texttt{scipy} function \texttt{optimize.dual\_annealing}, which combines generalized simulated annealing \citep{Xiang} with a local search method.
-We use the Nelder-Mead simplex algorithm for the local search because the likelihood function contains discontinuities, so we wish to avoid gradient-based methods.
-For the optimization with no Sgr, the initial guess was taken from fitting cubic or quadratic polynomials to the data.
+We use the Nelder-Mead simplex algorithm for the local search because the likelihood function contains discontinuities, so we wish to avoid gradient-based methods. \footnote{These discontinuities arise from the discrete nature of our particle-based stream models.
+For example, a small change in the initial conditions could result in a star moving into a different bin, causing the KDEs of both bins and hence the likelihood to jump discontinuously.} For the optimization with no Sgr, the initial guess was taken from fitting cubic or quadratic polynomials to the data.
 For the cases with Sgr, we use both this guess and the result of the no Sgr optimization.
 The optimizer was allowed to explore coordinates in ranges of width $\Delta\phi_2=4^\circ$, $\Delta(\mathrm{distance})=4$~kpc, $\Delta\mu_{\phi_1^*}=\Delta\mu_{\phi_2}=4$~mas/yr, and $\Delta v_\mathrm{rad}=100$~km/s, all much greater than the widths of the observed stream.
 The optimizations are independently repeated 50 times for no Sgr and 100 times for the models with Sgr (50 for each inital guess), with 10 iterations of the annealing in each run.
 The local optimization was allowed a maximum of 20 iterations, with a toleration for convergence of 20.
 A stricter tolerance was not used because the small-scale fluctuations and discontinuities in the log-likelihood would have prevented the optimizer from converging.
 The solutions were then used as initial guesses for a further 20 repetitions of the optimizer.
 The optimized model streams from this process for each Sgr model are taken as the results; this produced adequate fits to the data so we do not perform any more iterations.
 We tested this procedure on mock data generated from models both with and without a massive Sgr.
 The optimized streams with the correct Sgr models had the highest likelihoods, except that the $\delta=0.2$ model was slightly favoured with data generated with no Sgr.
 It is therefore difficult to distinguish between different Sgr models of low mass.